 This winter, the Potawatomi Mountain Biking Association is embarking on an effort to give DTE Energy Foundation Trail users an epic “Four Season” trail experience.

 We have planned out three groomed loops at DTE to give fat tire bikers, cross-country skiers and snowshoers the ultimate winter flow trail experience.
-The three loops will include all of the Green Lake Loop, the “lowland” parts of Big Kame just west of Green Lake Loop, and an almost two mile “preview” loop of the Winn Loop which will be formally opening in full next year.
-These three groomed loops – Green Lake (5.2 miles), Kame Lowlands (just over 1 mile) and Winn Preview (1.8 miles) – will provide 8 miles of winter groomed trail to explore.
+The three loops will include all of the Green Lake Loop, the “lowland” parts of Big Kame just west of Green Lake Loop, and (hopefully!) all of the 8 mile Winn Loop which formally opened last August.
+These three groomed loops – Green Lake (5.2 miles), Kame Lowlands (just over 1 mile) and Winn Loop (8 miles) – will provide just over 14 miles of winter groomed trail to explore.

 Grooming costs money!

 The Poto Chapter uses a snowmobile and a recently purchased Snowdog track sled to groom with two different propriety singletrack groomers designed by Helzemco, a design, prototyping and fabricating engineering firm located just north of Chelsea.
 The Snowdog groomer cost around $4,000.
 Add to this the costs of fuel for the groomers and parts, maintenance and labor, and grooming becomes a worthwhile, but costly endeavor!
 For this reason, we are asking you, our groomed trail users, for targeting giving to fund the costs of grooming at DTE.
 If you are a regular groomed trail user at DTE, please consider donating to the cause.
 This is best done by clicking below and paying directly into our DTE Trail Grooming Fund.